oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/update.md

 ### Using an encrypted model

 If the model or variables file contains passwords encrypted with the WDT Encryption tool, decrypt the passwords during create with the `-use_encryption` flag on the command line to tell the Update Domain Tool that encryption is being used and to prompt for the encryption passphrase.
-As with the database passwords, the tool can also read the passphrase from standard input (for example, `stdin`) to allow the tool to run without any user input.
+As with the database passwords, the tool can also read the passphrase from standard input (for example, `stdin`) to allow the tool to run without any user input.You can bypass the stdin prompt with two other options.
+Store the passphrase in an environment variable, and use the environment variable name with command line option -passphrase_env.
+Another option is to create a file with the single value of passphrase.
+Pass this filename with the command line option -passphrase_file
++
+0

 ### Using multiple models